 Comprised of area civic, service, social, fraternal, religious and business organizations, as well as interested individuals, the Wake Forest Community Council endeavors to:

-  Better the understanding of the community as to the resources, needs, future trends and historical significance of the Wake Forest Community.
+To better the understanding of the community as to the resources, needs, future trends and historical significance of the Wake Forest Community.

-  Exchange ideas as to how the many varied civic, social, fraternal, service, educational, religious and business organizations and individuals can contribute to the improvement of life in the community.
+To exchange ideas as to how the many varied civic, social, fraternal, service, educational, religious and business organizations and individuals can contribute to the improvement of life in the community.

-  Promote special community recognition of volunteer efforts through the promotion of annual awards.
+To promote special community recognition of volunteer efforts through the promotion of annual awards.

 Constitution & By-Laws

 Community Council officers are elected annually.
 Officers serve one-year terms and no more than two consecutive terms in the same office.
 After one year out of an office, an individual will once again be eligible for election to that office.